sellylu/special-project-hw1/README.md

 # Special Project HW1

-Though we only need to choose one of question 2 and 3 to work on, I do really want to practice, so I've done both question 2 and 3.
+Though we only need to choose one of question 2 or 3 to work on, I do really want to practice, so I've done both question 2 and 3.

 ## Specification